nestedsoftware/csrf/README.md

 The browser will not submit cookies via a cross-origin request by default.
 To support cross-origin cookie submission, the cookies must be marked with SameSite=None and Secure attributes.
 This basic demostration does currently work in Firefox, although they are also apparently looking at implementing this restriction in the future also.

 * To show that a normal form submission works: submit the form at http://localhost:3000/form
-* To show that an unprotected cross-origin submission works, go to http://127.0.0.1:8000/submit_form_xorigin_no_csrf_protection.html (note: cookies don't distinguish different ports on the same domain, so this trick prevents clobbering the original cookie produced by the legitimate interaction with localhost)
+* Next, to show that an unprotected cross-origin submission works, go to http://127.0.0.1:8000/submit_form_xorigin_no_csrf_protection.html (note: cookies don't distinguish different ports on the same domain, so this trick prevents clobbering the original cookie produced by the legitimate interaction with localhost)
-* To show that a csrf token will prevent the above attack, go to http://127.0.0.1:8000/submit_form_xorigin_with_csrf_protection.html
+* Now, to show that a csrf token will prevent the above attack, go to http://127.0.0.1:8000/submit_form_xorigin_with_csrf_protection.html

 Below is a screenshot showing the results from the 3 scenarios above: